-Instead of trying to customize an existing content management system or building their own tool from scratch, demodern decided to use Contentful’s APIs.
+Instead of trying to customize an existing content management system or building their own tool from scratch, demodern decided to use the APIs of Contentful (which is powered by AWS).
 “We were amazed by Contentful’s Content Delivery API.
 Performance and reliability have been rock-solid.
 The integration of the API into Adobe AIR and the production of a working prototype took our developers only 2-3 days.
 Such short turnaround time would be unimaginable if we would have decided to create our own backend.”, notes Florian Mueller, the Project Manager at demodern.

 Besides pulling in social feeds from Facebook, Twitter, Instagram and OpenWeatherMap, the touchscreen app focused on upcoming classes, videos, events, and activities in the surrounding neighborhoods.
 Alexander El-Meligi explains how the process works: “The content on the digital walls is edited directly by a team at Nike and demodern.
 Editors are updating all content and media with ease on a weekly basis in Contentful’s web-based editing interface.
 Within seconds the in-store touch screen apps are brought up to date through the Content Delivery API, making new content instantly available to curious shoppers.”

 The new walls underline the relationship and identification power of the Nike brand and have a positive influence on the purchasing decisions of customers.
 They include the direct surroundings of the store and create a real hub for sport lovers and enthusiasts.